dvidelabs/poly.shell/doc/api/shell.md

     host.run("ls && touch hello2.test");

-Site configurations are used by the `poly.jobs()`, partially to initialise remote shells.
-Here is an example using just site configurations and shells without job control.
+Site configurations are used by `poly.jobs()`, partially to initialise remote shells.
+Here is an example using just site configurations and shells without job control:

     var poly = require('poly');
     var sites = poly.sites();